dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 with care and unparalleled foresight.
 We must revise semiotic frameworks used by humanity (...)

+- trying to design teleological connections by weaving semiotics together
+  - TODO: more about teleology

 How do we adapt our culture to the (fundamentally different cultural paradigm created by modernization)